Call for appointment:410-448-6400 410-448-6400

 Joint Education Classes

-Joint education classes are held every Monday and Tuesday for the patients and their families before surgery.
+Joint education classes are available for the patients and their families before surgery.
 The patients and families watch an educational video about joint replacement.
 Nurses, physical therapists and occupational therapists provide information training and demonstration to help patients establish appropriate post-surgical expectations.
 They are also given handouts and brochures explaining:

 - The joint replacement procedure